Find Affordable College Courses

 Women make up 63% of the human services majors at the school.

 A rank of #4 on this year’s list means Northeastern University Professional Advancement Network is a great place for human services students working on their master’s degree.
-Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a large student population.
+Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a fairly large student population.

 Full Human Services at Northeastern University Professional Advancement Network Report